From mixing the orchestra, to composing transition music, post production, and immersive sound effects, I've got you covered.

 In addition to designing sound and teaching, I have presented a session on Ambisonics (360º audio) in Taipei, led sessions at the Broadway Sound Master Classes, and been a keynote speaker at SETC (South East Theatre Conference).
 I acted as the Sound Design Trustee on the Eastern Regional Board of IATSE USA-829 for 6 years, and served on the negotiating committee for the Broadway and LORT contracts.

-Since relocating to Los Angeles in the summer of 2018, I have designed an episodic podcast for Shudder and a haunted house adaptation of Macbeth.
+Since relocating to Los Angeles in the summer of 2018, I have designed an episodic podcast for Shudder/ AMC, acted as an AV Supervisor at Universal Studios Hollywood, and been a Pro Audio Systems Sales Manager at Harman Professional.
 I'm very much looking forward to my next adventure!

 Misery at Syracuse Stage as reviewed by Connie Meng